clegoues/clegoues.github.io/_pages/about.md

 ---

-I am an Associate Professor in the [School of Computer Science](http://www.cs.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/), primarily affiliated with the [Software and Societal Systems Department](https://s3d.cs.cmu.edu) (formerly known as the Institute for
+I am a Professor in the [School of Computer Science](http://www.cs.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/), primarily affiliated with the [Software and Societal Systems Department](https://s3d.cs.cmu.edu) (formerly known as the Institute for